BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_14.md

 Time to take on M3G4 T3RR4.
 As you've probably come to learn by now, the Glitch Field is pretty funky, enough that I'm gonna cover its intricacies with a whole diatribe before we even fight her.
 There are a few really important things about this field that you need to remember:

-1. Type Matchups: all moves of the original physical types will be physical, and all moves of the original special types will be special, so we're back to certain Pokemon being snubbed and others strengthened depending on their movepools.
+1. Type Matchups: all moves of the original physical types will be physical, and all moves of the original special types will be special, so we're back to certain Pokémon being snubbed and others strengthened depending on their movepools.
 Additionally, Dark, Steel, and Fairy moves will all be retyped as Normal, Dragon always hits neutrally, Bug and Poison hit each other super-effectively, Ice hits Fire neutrally, and Psychic is immune to Ghost.
 In some cases these changes can be good for you: such as how physical Fighting types now have a stronger option in physical Focus Blast, or how Bug and Poison types are generally better now.
 2. Special attack damage: special attacks will be based on the higher stat of your SpA and SpD... an utter game changer, as now Special walls such as Shuckle and Toxapex are able to hit hard!
-It also means that raising Special Defense will increase both offensive and defensive capabilities - so moves like Cosmic Power, Charge, and Stockpile can lend themselves to creating a 1 Pokemon army if you set up at the right time.
+It also means that raising Special Defense will increase both offensive and defensive capabilities - so moves like Cosmic Power, Charge, and Stockpile can lend themselves to creating a 1 Pokémon army if you set up at the right time.
-3. Speedy crits: the faster Pokemon on the field always gets a bonus to critical hit chance, so with a Razor Claw held you're getting crits for free 50% of the time, and nearly always with moves like Night Slash!
+3. Speedy crits: the faster Pokémon on the field always gets a bonus to critical hit chance, so with a Razor Claw held you're getting crits for free 50% of the time, and nearly always with moves like Night Slash!
 Helpful for ignoring those aforementioned defense boosts.
-4. The Synthetic Seed turns a Pokemon into ??? type *with no weaknesses* and raises Defense.
+4. The Synthetic Seed turns a Pokémon into ??? type *with no weaknesses* and raises Defense.
 There are a few more things you can read about in the field notes like the Psychic move boost, but these are the main things you have to consider.

 So, onto how Terra uses this field.
 You'll get a good example of the second principle right away in her Nidoking, who will get bulkier and *stronger* by using Amnesia.
 It can then hit hard with extra-accurate Blizzard, Thunderbolt and Flamethrower for wide special coverage.
 Hippowdon is bulky and likes to put you to sleep and hit with the ol' reliable Rock / Ground offensive combo, but more importantly, it sets up weather for its buddy Sand Rush Excadrill, who gets boosted critical hit rate as long as it's going first.
 If that wasn't enough she has a mixed Garchomp who gets to ignore the SpA drops of Draco Meteor by calculating special damage based on its SpD stat, but can also hit hard with physical Bulldoze and Stone Edge.
 Rounding out her team is Palossand and Quagsire, each with the Synthetic Seed, neutralizing their weaknesses entirely and allowing each to set up with Amnesia and Recovery moves.
 Quagsire even has Unaware to ruin whatever similar SpD stacking strategy you have going!
 All in all a tough team that may really mess you up if you aren't using the field to maximum effect for your team.

-The first thing I recommend for this fight is to literally use a list like [this one](https://bulbapedia.bulbagarden.net/wiki/List_of_Pok%C3%A9mon_by_base_stats_(Generation_VII)) to find some Pokemon with really high SpD, since they are generally the best for this field.
+The first thing I recommend for this fight is to literally use a list like [this one](https://bulbapedia.bulbagarden.net/wiki/List_of_Pok%C3%A9mon_by_base_stats_(Generation_VII)) to find some Pokémon with really high SpD, since they are generally the best for this field.
 Even better if they have moves like Amnesia, Stockpile, or Cosmic Power - you can use them to sweep once you get past Quagsire, especially if you decide to give them a Synthetic Seed of their own to avoid super-effective damage taken.
 Ice, Water, Grass, and Psychic moves are generally the best choices offensively here - in particular, 90% accurate Blizzard and hits-defense Psyshock are good choices.
 It's worth noting that Explosion halves enemy defense, which makes it useful as a last-minute nuke against the ??? type tanks or Garchomp.
-If have a Pokemon with high speed and a move like Leaf Blade, you can also try to go for 100% critical hit chance, which should allow you a much easier time with the members of her team who stack SpD.
-You can also consider using Roar, Whirlwind, or Dragon Tail on the ??? type Pokemon, since that will wipe away their special typing and defense boost, allowing you to use Grass moves more easily on them.
+If have a Pokémon with high speed and a move like Leaf Blade, you can also try to go for 100% critical hit chance, which should allow you a much easier time with the members of her team who stack SpD.
+You can also consider using Roar, Whirlwind, or Dragon Tail on the ??? type Pokémon, since that will wipe away their special typing and defense boost, allowing you to use Grass moves more easily on them.

 <div class="spoilerDiv">
   <div class="spoilerText" style="display:none">